05 Aug Do I need collision coverage for my TLC vehicle?

 3. Can you afford to buy a new vehicle in case there is a total loss?

 A total loss can occur when the cost to repair the vehicle exceeds the value of the vehicle itself.
 Unfortunately, accidents can occur that can completely destroy your vehicle beyond repair.
 Drivers depend on their vehicle for income, so every day without a car, typically means no income for the driver.
 You must carefully think if you can afford to purchase another vehicle in the case of a total loss without any insurance coverage.

 4. How old is your vehicle and what is it worth today?

 Certain older vehicles may be difficult to insure and may be valued too low.
 In other cases, the vehicle may only be good for a few more months before it needs retirement, so the risk of not having collision coverage is lower.
 On the other hand, if you just bought a brand new Cadillac – the equation is completely different.
 Think about the value of your vehicle and what it is worth today, not when you purchased the vehicle.
 A good place to looks is Kelley Blue Book website, keep in mind that TLC vehicles typically put on a lot more miles in a year than a private vehicle so the estimates may need to be adjusted downwards.

 If you have gone through these questions and have determined that paying for repairs or buying a new vehicle would be too much of a risk, we suggest you purchase a collision policy.
-The inshur app can automatically gather the value of your vehicle and provide you with various options for collision coverage.
+The Inshur app can help with that, it only takes minutes to get covered.
+All you need to do is:

-And as with most things insurance related, collision policies have various options to think about such as deductibles (how much you will be responsible to pay first in the event of a claim) and coverages.
-Some policies only cover collision, while other include fire, theft and lightening for additional premium.
-As always look for suggestions from the inshur app to make a determination on the coverage you need, and if you have any questions feel free to contact us with any questions.
+As with most things insurance-related, collision policies have various options to think about such as deductibles (how much you will be responsible to pay first in the event of a claim) and coverages.
+Some policies only cover collision, while others include fire, theft and lightning for an additional premium.
+As always look for suggestions from the Inshur app to make a determination on the coverage you need, and if you have any questions feel free to contact us with any questions.